-Our experienced Miami insurance coverage law firm has previously addressed different types of homeowners policies.
-The language, provisions and exclusions of a policy can have a dramatic impact on the rights and recovery of policyholders.
-Although homeowners policies can be difficult to understand without insight from an insurance professional, there is some basic terminology that every policyholder should know.
-While policyholders should seek legal advice if they have questions because there is a vast amount of litigation over subtle distinctions in policy terminology, this basic information provides a good starting point.
+The language, provisions, and exclusions of a policy can have a dramatic impact on the rights and recovery of policyholders.
+Although homeowner's policies can be difficult to understand without insight from an insurance professional, there is some basic terminology that every policyholder should know.
+While policyholders should seek legal advice if they have policy questions because there is a vast amount of litigation over subtle distinctions in policy terminology, the below information provides a good starting point.

-- Endorsement: This is a form that is designed to extend or narrow the scope of coverage of a homeowners policy.
-This type of provision also is referred to as a rider.
+- Endorsement: This is a form that is designed to extend or narrow the scope of coverage of a homeowner's policy.
+Endorsements are also is referred to as riders.

-- Actual Cash Value (ACV): This term refers to the cost to replace property that is damaged or destroyed at the point in time a peril causes loss with the amount adjusted for depreciation.
-Since a significant adjustment for depreciation can impact your ability to rebuild, replace or repair your property, you should make sure you understand whether your policy provides only ACV coverage.
+- Actual Cash Value (ACV): This term refers to the cost to replace property with the amount adjusted for depreciation.
+Since a significant adjustment for depreciation can impact your ability to rebuild, replace, or repair your property, you should make sure you understand whether your policy provides only ACV coverage.

 - Replacement Cost: This is the amount necessary to repair or replace an item that is destroyed or damaged.